 Any dealership name with a D.B.A. (doing business as) must be filed as an assumed name with the Secretary of State's office, according to Section 53-504 of the Idaho Code.
 If a corporation, limited liability company, or a limited liability partnership owns the dealership, then you must go through the Secretary of State to submit verification.
 Call (208) 334-2300 for details.

-You are required as a vehicle/vessel dealer by Idaho Code to obtain this bond and file it with the Department Of Transportation (DOT).
-Exact ownership, D.B.A., and dealership location must be shown on the bond exactly as it is listed on your Application for Dealer License.
+You are required as a vehicle/vessel dealer by Idaho Code to obtain this bond and file it with the Department of Transportation (DOT).
+Exact ownership, D.B.A., and dealership location must be shown on the bond exactly as it is listed on your Application for Dealer License(Form ITD 3170)

 Unless you are a motorcycle, ATV, or snow machine dealer (which only requires a $10,000 bond) you must obtain a $20,000 bond from a corporate surety licensed to do business within Idaho.
 Your second option is to post a bond in the form of cash or a certificate of deposit.
 This will remain on file for five years after your dealership ceases operations as a business.
 It is important to keep this bond in effect during the full licensing period, or until your license becomes invalid.